Loading...

 • Zinc improves the immune system and influences 300 enzymes

-• Zinc deficiency has increased due to lack of Zinc in fertilizers and Roundup problems
+• Zinc deficiency has increased due to lack of Zinc in fertilizers as well as Roundup problems

 • No agreement as to the best Zinc supplement

-• Not much zinc is needed - 10 mg seems OK for most people,
+• Not much daily zinc is needed - 10 mg seems OK for most people,

 20 mg has been proven to cut in half the progression of prediabetes to diabetes